Cointegration without Unit Roots: `Cointegration' in a VAR without unit roots

-\begin{assumption} Let $\radius\in(0,1]$ be given. \begin{enumerate}[label=\textnormal{\ref{ass:QC}\ass{\arabic*}},leftmargin=1.5cm] \item $\Phi$ has $q$ roots in $\eigs_{\lu}^{\radius}$, and all others in $\eigs_{\st}^{\radius}$. \end{enumerate} Let $\Lambda_{\lu}$ denote a real $(q\times q)$ matrix whose eigenvalues correspond to the roots of $\Phi$ that are in $\eigs_{\lu}^{\radius}$, and let $R_{\lu}$ and $L_{\lu}$ be $p\times q$ matrices that satisfy \eqref{RL}--\eqref{irfdecomp}. \begin{enumerate}[resume*] \item $\rank R_{\lu}=\rank L_{\lu}=q$ and $\Lambda_{\lu}$ is diagonalisable. \end{enumerate} \end{assumption} \enuref{Q:roots} is plainly the analogue of \enuref{J:roots}: whereas we previously assumed $q$ roots at unity, this is now relaxed to $q$ roots in the vicinity of unity; indeed it may be shown that \assref{J} is a special case of \assref{QC} with $\radius=1$ (\lemref{qcs}).
-The requirement that $\Lambda_{\lu}$ be diagonalisable is required to rule out series that are integrated of order two or higher (see e.g.\ \citealp{dAut92}; such series are also excluded by \assref{J}, which implies that $\Lambda_{\lu}=I_{q}$ as noted).
-For $\radius<1$ but `close' to unity, a model satisfying \assref{QC} will thus inherit the main qualitative features of the cointegrated VAR model: the high persistence of $\{y_{t}\}$, and the lesser persistence of $r$ linear combinations of $\{y_{t}\}$, where this is understood in terms of \eqref{relative-irf} above.
-Accordingly, the subspace $S_{r}$ spanned by the $r$ `least persistent' linear combinations of $y_{t}$ remains an interesting object in the setting of \assref{QC}; that it is well defined is guaranteed by the following result, the proof of which is given in \appref{qcs-results}. \begin{prop} Suppose \assref{DGP} and \assref{QC} hold.
-Then $S_{r}=(\spn R_{\lu})^{\perp}$. \end{prop} By construction, the vectors in $S_{r}$ retain similar characteristics to the cointegrating relationships, in the sense that for each $b\in S_{r}$, $b^{\trans}y_{t}$ will be less persistent than $y_{t}$ itself.
-We shall henceforth term the elements of $S_{r}$ the \emph{quasi-cointegrating relationships}, and refer to $S_{r}$ itself as the \emph{quasi-cointegrating space}, denoted
+\begin{assumption} Let $\radius\leq1$ be given. \begin{enumerate}[label=\textnormal{\ass{QC\arabic*}},leftmargin=1.5cm] \item $\Phi$ has $q$ roots in $\eigs_{\lu}^{\radius}$, and all others in $\eigs_{\st}^{\radius}$. \end{enumerate} Let $\Lambda_{\lu}$ denote a real $(q\times q)$ matrix whose eigenvalues correspond to the roots of $\Phi$ that are in $\eigs_{\lu}^{\radius}$, and let $R_{\lu}$ and $L_{\lu}$ be $p\times q$ matrices that satisfy \eqref{RL}--\eqref{irfdecomp}. \begin{enumerate}[resume*] \item $\rank R_{\lu}=\rank L_{\lu}=q$ and $\Lambda_{\lu}$ is diagonalisable. \end{enumerate} \end{assumption} \enuref{Q:roots} is plainly the analogue of \enuref{J:roots}: whereas we previously assumed $q$ roots at unity, we now allow for $q$ roots in the vicinity of unity; indeed \assref{J} is a special case of \assref{QC} with $\radius=1$ (\lemref{qcs}).\footnote{The construction of $\eigs_{\lu}^{\radius}$ requires the $q$ roots to be on or inside the unit circle.
+Though the theory developed here could also accommodate explosive roots -- simply by redefining $\eigs_{\lu}^{\radius}$ as $\{z\in\complex\mid\smlabs{z-1}\leq1-\radius\}$ -- we have deliberately excluded such roots to be consistent with the greater empirical relevance of stationary departures from unit roots for most applications.} By allowing for the possibility that $\radius<1$, we move from panel~(a) of \figref{roots} to panel~(b).
+The requirement that $\Lambda_{\lu}$ be diagonalisable purposely rules out series that are integrated of order two or higher (\citealp{dAut92}), since these are also excluded under \assref{J} (which as noted above implies $\Lambda_{\lu}=I_{q}$).
+For $\radius<1$ but `close' to unity, a model satisfying \assref{QC} will thus inherit the main qualitative features of the cointegrated VAR model: the high persistence of $\{y_{t}\}$, and the lesser persistence of $r$ linear combinations of $\{y_{t}\}$, understood in terms of \eqref{relative-irf} above.